-Since 1928, we have been committed to inspiring youth, students and graduates to follow Jesus.
-Whether at our summer camps, in high schools or on college and university campuses, we introduce students to Jesus, encouraging them to follow him in every part of their lives.
+Since 1928, we have been committed to inspiring the next generation to follow Jesus.
+Whether at our summer camps, in high schools, on university campuses, or in the workplace, we introduce students to Jesus, encouraging them to follow him in every part of their lives.

 MISSION / PURPOSE

 Our ministry with emerging generations is anchored to these five aims:

 Discover Jesus.
 This reflects our commitment to evangelism.
 We are unashamed of the gospel.
 We help young people discover Jesus in the Bible, in creation, in community.
 Culture continues to evolve but the good news of Jesus centred on the cross, resurrection and future return of Jesus does not change.